 This is a Telecaster in size, shape, and feel… but with some nice perks that really make it versatile and modern.

 This guitar, like many on this list, truly outperforms its price tag.
-If you want a traditional Tele you may prefer the Fender Standard Telecaster, which is $100 more expensive but also a solid instrument with a more traditional setup.
+If you want a traditional Tele you may prefer the Fender Standard Telecaster, which is often less expensive but also a solid instrument with a more traditional setup.

 If you are a fan of classic rock then chances are you would recognize the solid tone and smooth sound generated by the Gibson Les Paul.